 Can I Change My Mind After I Write An Advance Directive?

-Do I Have To Have A Written Document To Express My Wishes To My Doctor?
+Do I Have To Have A Written Document To Express My Wishes To My Provider?

-No. If you are able to communicate your wishes to your doctor, they will carry more weight than an Advance Directive.
-But if you state your wishes in a written document, your doctor will know what you want if you are not able to make decisions and communicate them on your own behalf.
+No. If you are able to communicate your wishes to your provider, they will carry more weight than an Advance Directive.
+But if you state your wishes in a written document, your provider will know what you want if you are not able to make decisions and communicate them on your own behalf.

 What Choices Should I Include In My Advance Directive?